 10. French Sole

-Specialising in ballet flats, this tiny boutique is a favourite of celebrities and the designs have been seen on Kate Middleton, Kate Moss and Mischa Barton.
+Specialising in ballet flats, this sweet boutique is a favourite of celebrities and the designs have been seen on Kate Middleton and Kate Moss.
 There’s also a small selection of handbags and boots – just don’t expect to see any heels!